geeksonsecurity/illuminatejs/README.md

 # Intro
 > IlluminateJs is a static javascript deobfuscator aimed to help analyst understand obfuscated and potentially malicious JavaScript Code.
 Consider it like JSDetox (the static part), but on steroids.

-You can have a try online at www.illuminatejs.com
+You can have a try online at the archived version https://web.archive.org/web/20180701092040/https://illuminatejs.com/#/

 # Getting Started
 Please refer to the `babel-plugin-deobfuscate/README.md` file to start contributing or to get some hints on how to integrate the deobfuscator into your own product/application.
 Pull requests are very welcome.